 General conditioning exercises combine various exercises to treat the effects of debilitation, prolonged bed rest, or immobilization.
 The goals are to reestablish hemodynamic balance, increase cardiorespiratory capacity and endurance, and maintain range of motion and muscle strength.

-For the elderly, the purpose of these exercises is both to strengthen muscles enough to function normally and possibly to regain normal strength for age.
+For older people, the purpose of these exercises is both to strengthen muscles enough to function normally and possibly to regain normal strength for age.

 Proprioceptive neuromuscular facilitation